User Settings, Access, Permissions & Security

-You can setup connection with an LDAP server to allow your users to login into knowi using LDAP credentials.
+You can set up a connection with an LDAP server to allow your users to login to knowi using LDAP credentials.
 Please Contact us to enable this feature.
-LDAP server used only as read-only information to login and get info about logged-in user objects to map to Knowi fields of user account.
+The LDAP server used only as read-only information to login and get information about logged-in user objects to map directly to Knowi fields contained within their user account.

-You as administrator of your account will be able to see LDAP tab with configurations in User settings.
-You can create multiple different LDAP configurations.
-Click "Add" to add new configuration.
-If you want to edit an existing configuration, please select it from drop-down list.
-After selecting you can edit or view existing configuration or delete it by pressing "Delete" button.
+It is possible to create multiple different LDAP configurations.
+Click "Add" to add a new configuration.
+If you wish to edit an existing configuration, please select it from the drop-down list.
+After selecting the configuration, you can then edit or view the existing configuration or delete it by pressing the "Delete" button.

 LDAP Configuration details